hewison-chris/agora-cl-docs/website/docs/faq.md

 The easiest way to check your current validator account balance is to search for your validator public key in a blockchain explorer like [beaconchai.in](https://beaconcha.in/).

 <!--todo: explain how -->
-If you have a fully synced beacon node, you can fetch your account balance via the beacon node API.
+If you have a fully synced Agora node, you can fetch your account balance via the Agora node API.

 #### Why are some validators making a lot more money than others?

 If you look at the [validator leaderboard](https://beaconcha.in/validators/leaderboard), there are some validators at the top that seem to be doing a lot better than others.
 The reason being that either they (a) got lucky with being assigned to propose more blocks than other validators, or (b) they caught slashable offenses in the network and packed them into their blocks.
 Slashings are meant to be rare, and Agora-cl's slasher by default broadcasts slashings it finds to the network so that validators do not selfishly hold on to them.
-You can actually disable this to selfishly withhold slashings with the `--disable-broadcast-slashings` flag in your beacon node, although don't expect to get rich from slashing other validators.
+You can actually disable this to selfishly withhold slashings with the `--disable-broadcast-slashings` flag in your Agora node, although don't expect to get rich from slashing other validators.

 Overall, keep in mind that no one has an extra advantage as a validator compared to others.
 Block proposal opportunities are random and it does not matter how powerful your hardware is.
 A lot of the times the validators near the top simply got lucky.